Monarchism in Poland: Enthronement movement

 The Sacred Heart of Jesus that the enthronement movement seeks to enthrone as "King of Poland".

 The enthronement movement has its origins in the encyclical Quas Primas by Pope Pius XI in 1925 urging Christians to ensure “that Christ reigns again” in society in a move against secularism.
 In the late 1920's and early 1930's venerable Rozalia Celakówna, a nurse, claimed to receive visions calling for the Sacred Heart of Jesus Christ to be enthroned as King of Poland.
 After World War II lay activists and clergy kept the wishes of Celakówna alive despite communist persecution.

 In 1990 Jesuit Fr.
 Tadeusz Kiersztyn founded the Foundation of the Heart of Jesus which actively supported the enthronement movement, and sponsored Celakówna's 1996 beatification and made a symbolic gold crown for the Divine Mercy Basilica in Kraków.
 At around the same time Polish American groups in Chicago founded "Radio of Christ the King" and financed its broadcasts across Poland.
 The radio station, which has a Traditionalist bent, strongly advocates for Christ's enthronement.

 The radio broadcast faced controversy for their social stances, including their choice of guests, which included the church figure Piotr Glas despite his record of child sexual abuse.

-On 18 December, 2006, Law and Justice MP Artur Górski introduced a parliamentary resolution to give Jesus Christ the title "King of Poland", backed by 46 deputies, although the bill would pass the first reading in the Sejm it was not adopted.
+On 18 December 2006, Law and Justice MP Artur Górski introduced a parliamentary resolution to give Jesus Christ the title "King of Poland", backed by 46 deputies, although the bill would pass the first reading in the Sejm it was not adopted.
 In 2012 the Polish Episcopal Conference rebuffed the enthronement movement, saying "thinking that it is enough to call Christ the King of Poland, and everything will change for the better, must be considered illusory, even harmful to the understanding and realization of Christ’s salvation in the world."
 However, by 2013 the conference formed a committee to look into "intronization" and worked with lay groups both in Poland and among Polish Americans to draft a Jubilee Act of Acceptance of Jesus Christ as King and Lord.

-On 19 November, 2016 the Jubilee Act would be carried out, attended by President Andrzej Duda and Prime Minister Beata Szydło where Jesus Christ was proclaimed King of Poland, although, there was no formal constitutional amendment to implement this proclamation.
+On 19 November 2016, the Jubilee Act would be carried out, attended by President Andrzej Duda and Prime Minister Beata Szydło where Jesus Christ was proclaimed King of Poland, although, there was no formal constitutional amendment to implement this proclamation.
 This ceremony was not enough for die-hard members of the movement, who continue to call for Poland to be constitutionally transformed into the "Kingdom of Poland" and in 2019 far-right personality Grzegorz Braun founded his own political party, the Confederation of the Polish Crown, with a constitutional amendment to change the country into a symbolic monarchy being one of its main goals.

-On 21 August 2025, Maków County accepted a petition to enthrone Jesus.
+On 21 August 2025, Maków County accepted a petition to enthrone Jesus, and declared 21 June as "Day of Jesus Christ King of the Powiat".
+The Starosta of Maków County, Mirosław Augustyniak, criticized the passage of the law, stating it humiliated Maków in the eyes of Poland.
+Voivodeship authorities invalidated the law in September 2025.